Gaylord Carter: Final years

 Carter remained active into the 1990s.
 He made tours of North America, Europe, and Australia, performing on many of the world's surviving theater organs.
 In 1975 and 1994, he was inducted into the hall of fame of the American Theatre Organ Society.
 In 1987, he was the first organist to perform for the "Last Remaining Seats" program, which had been launched by the preservation organization, the Los Angeles Conservancy, playing the organ at the Orpheum Theatre in that city's Broadway Historic Theatre District, a few blocks from the Million Dollar Theatre which had been the scene of his first great success.
+In 1994, he was interviewed by Huell Howser.
 In his last years he also performed occasionally at the Warner Grand Theatre, which was fairly near his home in San Pedro, California.

 Carter began experiencing T.I.A.s (transient ischemic attacks, or mini-strokes) at age 87 in 1992, but recovered sufficiently to continue performing.
 His last major performances were a pair of concerts on the occasion of his 90th birthday, at the Avalon Theater on Santa Catalina Island and the Paramount Theater in Oakland, California.
 After living in Hollywood for thirty years, he spent his final years in his home in the Los Angeles district of San Pedro, where he had resided since 1968 in a house designed by architect Richard Neutra.
 His 90th birthday and farewell performance celebration was held with the assistance of his protege Christian Elliott in 1995 at Oakland's Paramount Theatre.
 In 1996, he suffered a massive stroke at age 91, from which he recovered mentally but not physically.
 For the next four years he held court in San Pedro, unable to play but ever the witty survivor, still receiving many friends and admirers who basked warmly in his company.
 After a second stroke in 2000, Carter died peacefully in his home overlooking the Pacific Ocean at the age of 95.